GiottoVerducci/rulebook2024/content.md

 #### **REFERENDUM**

-> The referendum is always part of action resolution.
+> The referendum is always part of action resolution.\
+> Being locked or unlocked does not matter for the referendum.
+Locked minions can vote the same as unlocked minions.

 If a **political action** is successful, its cost is paid, and the referendum is called.
 The referendum consists of three steps: